yyren/FNVC/README.md

 # FNVC
 FNVC: Filtering on next-generation WGS variant calls<br>

-It is freely available for academic use, but the copyrights of all the original gold-standard data belong to the GIAB organizations.<br>
+It is freely available for academic use.
+However, users should consider the licensing of GIAB database about the original gold-standard variants and sequenced results.<br>

 Introduction
 ------------